Welcome to the East Midlands Centre for History Teaching and Learning @Northampton!

 The EMC is a regional collaborative organisation, focused on sharing ideas and best practice in History teaching in universities.
 It acts as a hub for university historians, heritage teaching and HE education professionals seeking to improve their practice and learn new skills.

-The Centre for Historical Studies will host the EMC from August 2022 until September 2024.
+Northampton’s Centre for Historical Studies will host the EMC from August 2022 until September 2024.